samwilson/basildon/docs/content/index.md

 written in PHP and supporting Markdown content, Twig templates, SQLite, and outputs of HTML and PDF (via LaTeX).

+This documentation is also available as [a PDF](basildon-docs.pdf).

 ## Quick start

 Prerequisites: [PHP](https://www.php.net/) (version 7.3 or higher) and [Composer](https://getcomposer.org/).